 Step 2: Set Up NPS Survey Form Conditional Logic

-One of the neatest things about the Net Promoter Score form field in WPForms is that it has been designed to work with conditional logic so you can get even more information from your site visitors when they fill out your form, regardless of their answers.
+This is one of the neatest things about the Net Promoter Score form field in WPForms.
+It’s been designed to work with conditional logic so you can get even more information from your site visitors when they fill out your form, regardless of their answers.